kimmustafa/ourBucketList/README.md

-implemented the sign-in and logout functions create the back end and front end required for a user to add and display bucket list items implement the Edit and Delete function
+implemented the sign-in and logout functions create the back end and front end required for a user to add and display bucket list items implement the Edit and Delete function create a uml class diagram for the bucketlist